hedera-name-service/hns-resolution-sdk/README.md

 const resolver = new Resolver("arkhia_main", config);
 ```

-**Note:**: Config is an object to put keys it consistent of the following:
+**Note:** Config is an object to put keys it consistent of the following:

 ```javascript
 ResolverConfigs {